PSU3D0/quickscript/README.md

   Everything you need is bundled in one compact file, making it perfect for quick experiments or production-ready utilities.

 - **Guarded Queryables & Mutatables:**
-  - **Queryables:** For fetching and validating data (JSON, DB records, file inputs) using Pydantic models.
+  - **Queryables:** Fetch and validate data (JSON, DB records, file inputs) using Pydantic models.
-  - **Mutatables:** For actions with side effects like POST requests, notifications, or updating external systems.
+  - **Mutatables:** Execute actions with side effects like POST requests, notifications, or updating external systems.

 - **CLI Integration:**
   Automatically build command-line interfaces from your Pydantic models.